Home - Bookapy Book Preview

 “Follow me, sir,” she eagerly requested.

-“Lead on, Pelna,” Darras chuckled at her obvious enthusiasm.
+“Lead on, Pelna,” Darras chuckled at her evident enthusiasm.

-Pelna led him through a door to the side, pointing out what she called the ‘jakes’, which was obviously some sort of toilet.
-She led him up a sturdy set of steps and stopped before one of several doors on an upper landing, which she threw open.
+Pelna led him through a door to the side, pointing out what she called the ‘jakes’, which was some toilet.
+She led him up a sturdy set of steps and stopped before one of several doors on an upper landing, which she opened.

-“You can stow your pack in safety here,” she informed him.
-“Food will be waiting for you downstairs along with your beer.”
+“You can stow your pack safely here,” she informed him.
+“Food will be waiting for you downstairs, along with your beer.”

-The room itself was small, mostly comprising of a bed, a washbasin on a small cupboard and little else other than an oil lamp.
+The room was small, mainly comprising a bed, a washbasin on a small cupboard and little other than an oil lamp.

-“There’s demon-strikes in the drawer for the lamp, if you need it,” she informed him helpfully… sort of, as he guessed a demon-strike to be some sort of match.
+“There are demon strikes in the drawer for the lamp, if you need it,” she informed him helpfully… sort of, as he guessed the demon strikes to be matches.

 “Thank you, Pelna,” Darras replied and handed over a copper as a tip.